raymondEDS/raymondEDS.github.io/_pages/about.md

 <h2 class="about-title">What do I do?</h2>

 <p class="about-subtle" style="margin: 0 0 0.75rem 0;">
   My name is <b>Raymond</b>.
-I’m an independent education researcher and educator working at the intersection of
+I am an independent education researcher and educator working at the intersection of
   <b>AI</b>, <b>learning sciences</b>, and <b>practical education implementation</b>.
   My research focuses on applying AI methodologies to education—LLMs, computer vision, experimental design, and NLP—to help students learn to think clearly and advocate with evidence.
 </p>